JujuAdams/Bento/docs/2.3/Topic-Layouts.md

 Every element also has layout-specific properties that are stored internally.
 These properties are adjusted by calling functions such as `BentoLayoutSetSize()` or `BentoLayoutSetAnchor()`.
 Elements can be given special logic to execute during the layout calculation process, as set by `BentoLayoutSetResize()`.

+You can horizontally flip your interface by setting the "right-to-left" flag by calling `BentoSetRightToLeft()`.
+This is a global setting and will affect all layouts in all environments.

 Layout calculation is expensive and layouts are recalculated only when necessary.
 Element positions are cached wherever possible.
 If an element's position or size is changed then the ["Reposition" user event](Topic-User-Events) is executed.

 &nbsp;